A guide to the best blonde hair dyes for a brass-free shine

 How to dye your hair blonde at home?

-How to dye your hair at home
+How to dye your hair from home:

-Step five) Smear the barrier cream around your hairline to prevent staining.
+Step three) Smear a barrier cream like Vaseline around your hairline to prevent staining.
 Don't forget to do it on and around your ears, as well as the back of your neck.
+If you get dye on you, follow this quick, easy guide on how to remove hair dye off your skin.

-Step six) For best results, pop your gloves on and use your brush and bowl.
+Step four) For best results, pop your gloves on and use your brush and bowl.
 Follow the instructions on the box and apply the dye to dry hair, starting at the root and combing down through to the ends.

 Lucy Smith is a content writer at Closer.
 Her favourite things to write about are skincare, interiors and fashion, with Love Island coming in fourth when it rolls around each summer, too.